embatbr/cassy_n_ribs/report.md

 ## Tools Used

+- Java 7.
-- Apache Cassandra 2.1.8 (released after September 2014), saved in the same directory of this file.
+- Apache Cassandra 2.1.9, saved in the directory *project* (and gitignored).
+- [Jmxterm](http://wiki.cyclopsgroup.org/jmxterm/download.html), a command line interface for querying jmx metrics.
+Saved in the directory *project/lib*.
-- A driver for Cassandra written in Python (for version 3.4).
+- A driver for Cassandra written in Python (for version 3.4), provided by DataStax.
-- Jmxterm, a command line interface for querying jmx metrics.

 ## Understanding of the Architecture